R for Biochemists @UAM

 # further documentation.

-- Another R built-in dataset is called DNase and it contains data of several experiments of DNase treatment.
-Explore data and use the
+1. Another R built-in dataset is called DNase and it contains data of several experiments of DNase treatment.
+Explore data and use the report package (documentation) to test correlation between the DNase variables conc and density.

 report(DNase)